KateiRen/kateiren.github.io/_posts/2021-06-09-DNS-Rebound-Protection-kept-me-up.md

 That is documented and workarounds using DNS challenge (adding a specific TXT record in the DNS zone of the domain to prove it's ours) are introduced.

 However, here the touble started and I lost several evenings trying to fix it.

+None of the options (caddy with DNS auth module, nginx with separately fetched certificates, not recommended rocket option) did work and created strange results.

+Trying to ping, nslookup, traceroute my newly created subdomain from inside and outside my network produced varying results and I thought I found my enemy in [pi-hole](https://pi-hole.net/).
+So I spent several days trying to